Vasco van der Valk

 Vasco van der Valk (born 17 November 1999 in Amersfoort, the Netherlands) is a Dutch motorcycle road racer.
 He was second in the Dutch NSF100 Championship for Kids 2011, organised by former Grand Prix 125 rider Arie Molenaar.
-Later he was third in the Moriwaki 250 JuniorCup 2013 of Ten Kate Racing, after which he raced in British Motostar, support series to the British Superbike Championship, and with Supersport 600 machinery in the German IDM Championship.
+He then finished third in the Moriwaki 250 JuniorCup 2013 of Ten Kate Racing, after which he raced in British Motostar, support series to the British Superbike Championship, and with Supersport 600 machinery in the German IDM Championship.

 Career

 Motocross (2003–2009)

-At the age of 4 Van der Valk started riding motocross bikes on a Yamaha PW50, but advanced to a KTM SX50 later.
-Just when he switched to a KTM 65SX at the age of 8, he was introduced to minibike racing.
+At the age of four, Van der Valk started riding motocross bikes on a Yamaha PW50, but advanced to a KTM SX50 later.
+Just when he switched to a KTM 65SX at the age of eight, he was introduced to minibike racing.

 Minibikes

 Van der Valk first got to ride a minibike of Scott Deroue and bought a Blata two-stroke minibike of his father Bert.
-After a few months he switched to a four-stroke Pasini, a brand built by Luca Pasini, father of Moto2 rider Mattia Pasini.
+After a few months, he switched to a four-stroke Pasini, a brand built by Luca Pasini, father of Moto2 rider Mattia Pasini.
 He then started riding with a group of other kids on the same brand like Bo Bendsneyder, Livio Loi and Robert Schotman.

 NSF100 Championship (2009–2011)

-Despite being only 9 years old, he was selected as reserve rider for the first edition of the Dutch Honda NSF100 Championship for Kids 2011, organised by former Grand Prix 125 rider Arie Molenaar.
+Despite being only nine years old, Van der Valk was selected as reserve rider for the first edition of the Dutch Honda NSF100 Championship for Kids 2011, organised by former Grand Prix 125 rider Arie Molenaar.
 The series was run on stock Honda NSF100 motorcycles riding karting tracks.
-From that series a lot of Dutch and Belgian Grand Prix riders would emerge, like Scott Deroue, Bo Bendsneyder and Livio Loi.
-Van der Valk raced in this series for 3 years, to become runner-up behind Bendsneyder in 2011 and runner-up in the NSF100 World Race in South Africa.
+From that series, a lot of Dutch and Belgian Grand Prix riders would emerge, like Scott Deroue, Bo Bendsneyder and Livio Loi.
+Van der Valk raced in this series for three years, to become runner-up behind Bendsneyder in 2011 and runner-up in the NSF100 World Race in South Africa.

 Moriwaki 250 Junior Cup (2012–2014)

-In 2012 a switch was made to the 'big tracks' with the Moriwaki 250 Junior Cup, run by the Ten Kate Racing team.
+In 2012, a switch was made to the 'big tracks' with the Moriwaki 250 Junior Cup, run by the Ten Kate Racing team.
 Riders came from all over the world to ride the Moriwaki MD250H racing motorcycles, consisting of a Moriwaki chassis fitted with a Honda CRF250X motocross engine.
 After two years of steady improvement to a third place in the championship in 2013, the 2014 season was a bit of a disappointment because of some major crashes, the first of which happened in the pre-season on the Circuit de Barcelona-Catalunya and saw him being airlifted to hospital.